odoo/documentation/ecommerce/shopper_experience/payment.rst

 Redirect your customers to payment platforms to collect money effortless and track the payment status (call-back).
-Odoo supports more and more platforms over time:
+Twenty20 supports more and more platforms over time:

 * `Paypal <paypal.html>`__
 * Ingenico